willgocode/find-political-donors/README.md

 the command

 	python ./src/data_parse.py <input.txt> <output1.txt> <output2.txt>

+Additionally you may want to uncomment the code found in `./run.sh` in order to generate the remaining test files and place them in their appropriate folders.
 ## Testing

 The script will pass the provided test files in `insight_testsuite`.
 This can be